UpHunt - AI-Powered Freelance Job Platform

 1. Alert Speed

 On Upwork, early applicants have a measurable advantage.
 UpHunt's real-time processing means you're often applying while competitors are still waiting for notifications.
+We unpack the speed-vs-conversion math in our Q1 2026 competitive advantage analysis.

 2. AI Scoring Quality